jacobRaw/MTRN4231_burger_bot/README.md

 ### Closed-Loop Operation
-- describe the feedback method and how it adapts system behaviour in real time.
+- TODO: describe the feedback method and how it adapts system behaviour in real time.

 ## Installation and Setup
 ### OS and ROS2